sandialabs/pyapprox/tutorials/expdesign/README.rst

 *******************
 Experimental Design
 *******************
-Below is a gallery of foundational tutorials on experimental design
+The next release will contain a gallery of foundational tutorials on experimental design